AMLResearchProject/AML-ALL-Research-Archive/README.md

 ## Research Archives

 Our research archives will contain all public information we are able to find that is related to Acute Myeloid/Lymphoblastic Leukemia if we feel the information is relevant.
-We also would greatly appreciate others that have had experiences with AML/ALL sharing their experience and advice to the community.
+We also greatly appreciate community members that have had experiences with AML/ALL sharing their experience and advice to the community.

 If you are not a dev/know how to use Github please email and it will be verified and uploaded on your behalf.